 The next card in the Ascent to Light is the Sun.
-On the Estensi deck we see a young lady with behind her a wavy radiant Sun.
+On the Charles VI deck we see a young lady with behind her a wavy radiant Sun.
 She is spinning a thread.
-The waves represent the heat and the straight lines the light that the Sun is emitting.
-So the Sun gives us heat and light, to be short the Sun enables life.
+The waves represent the heat and the straight lines of the light that the Sun is emitting.
+The Sun gives us heat and light, to be short the Sun enables life.
 Without sun, no life.

-Also on the second deck we know from Ercole I of Este, the Sun is the central symbol on the card.
-On this card (here at our right) we see the Greek Philiosopher Diogenes in discussion with the still young Alexander the Great.
-Diogenes was someone who had abandonned everything unnecessary in life.
-When the temperature was good he would wear nothing at all, when it was cold he covered himself with a simple blanked.
+On the second deck, commissioned by the Este court, made on the occasion of the marriage of the Duke of Ferrara, Ercole I, with Neapolitan princess, Eleonora of Aragon, the Sun is the central symbol on the card.
+On this card (here at our right) we see the Greek Philosopher Diogenes in discussion with the still young Alexander the Great.
+Diogenes was someone who had abandoned everything unnecessary in life.
+When the temperature was good, he would wear nothing at all, when it was cold, he covered himself with a simple blanked.
 He lived in a ton.
 But he had a great name as a philosopher.
-He is famous for once, in clear daylight, walking around in the city of Athens with a burning lantern.
+He is famous, among other things, that once, in clear daylight, he was walking around in the city of Athens with a burning lantern.
 People ask him,

 “what are you doing?”

 When Alexander the Great, still not much older than a boy, visits Athens, he hears about Diogenes.
-Curious about the weird Philospher he goes to see him.
+Curious about the weird Philosopher, he goes to visit him.
 Looking at the apparently poor man who has no belongings, he asks him,

 “Is there anything I can do for you”?

 “Yes, please step aside, you are blocking the sun.”

 Alexander, who came with many soldiers, continued his questions